ethanmiller1/Family-Ideas/Goals/Ethan's Commitments.md

 # I am a good boyfriend

 - [ ] I am not overly dramatic
-- [ ] I listen to her, consider her, and know that she is just as me in the decisions we make
+- [ ] I listen to her, consider her, and know that she is just as important as me in the decisions we make
 - [ ] I talk about a variety of things with her
 - [ ] I make time to message her throughout the day
 - [ ] I will not get mad at a confessed sin